nickyvanurk/typescript-client-server-boilerplate/README.md

-# TypeScript Starter
+# TypeScript Client/Server Boilerplate

-A TypeScript starter project based on [this](https://khalilstemmler.com/blogs/typescript/node-starter-project/) tutorial.
+A TypeScript client/server boilerplate project to reduce the time it takes to start a new project.